sportsdunia logo

 +

-Eden Park in Auckland, New Zealand.
+Eden Park in Auckland, New Zealand is the smallest cricket stadium in the world.

 What is the minimum size of a cricket stadium?